 Positioned in a context of extreme poverty in a region recovering from 20 years of civil war, the Park’s future existence relies on its economic success and its contribution to peace-building and development in the region.

 As a social enterprise, we make our products locally.
-Everyone who is involved in the making of the chocolate benefits.
+Everyone who is involved in the process benefits.
 100% of all profits go back to Virunga National Park and its surrounding communities.